Lapin0t/phd-manuscript/main/08_conclusion.typ

 Reasoning up-to some equivalence relation is central throughout this thesis, but it has been worked out on a case by case basis (mostly for value assignments and for interaction trees).
-As such the artifact is left with some definitions which are too strict for some usecases (substitution structures and language machines).
-We have tried to make up for this in the manuscript by appealling to a slightly nebulous "extensional equality" written $approx$, akin to a fictive type class.
+As such the artifact is left with some definitions which are too strict for some use cases (substitution structures and language machines).
+We have tried to make up for this in the manuscript by appealing to a slightly nebulous "extensional equality" written $approx$, akin to a fictive type class.
 The clean solution is quite simple: truly parametrize by setoids and setoid families instead of types everywhere it is relevant.